 When the moon, earth and sun are inline (twice a month), the tidal pull by the moon and sun are at their greatest producing "Spring Tides", where the difference between the daily high and low tide are at their greatest.

 When the earth, moon and sun are at right angles to each other (also twice a month), the difference between the daily high and low tides are their least, called "Neap Tides".
-The "Spring Tide or Neap Tide" wheel (above right) can be printed and cut-out to help illustrate how the orbit of the moon affects the spring and neap tides.
+The "Spring Tide or Neap Tide" wheel (below) can be printed and cut-out to help illustrate how the orbit of the moon affects the spring and neap tides.

 Rip currents are the leading surf hazard for all beachgoers.
 They are particularly dangerous for weak or non-swimmers.
 Rip current speeds are typically 1-2 feet per second.
 However, speeds as high as 8 feet per second have been measured--this is faster than an Olympic swimmer can sprint!
 Thus, rip currents can sweep even the strongest swimmer out to sea.